Lane Thomas Player Props: Nationals vs. Padres

 Lane Thomas At The Plate

-- Thomas leads Washington with 84 hits and an OBP of .338, plus a team-best slugging percentage of .493.
+- Thomas has 87 hits and an OBP of .343 to go with a slugging percentage of .507.
+All three of those stats lead Washington hitters this season.

-- Among qualified hitters in MLB play, he ranks 20th in batting average, 65th in on-base percentage, and 26th in slugging.
+- Among the qualified batters in baseball, he ranks 13th in batting average, 59th in on-base percentage, and 20th in slugging.

-- In 78.4% of his 74 games this season, Thomas has picked up at least one hit.
-He's also had 21 multi-hit games.
+- Thomas has reached base via a hit in 59 games this season (of 75 played), and had multiple hits in 22 of those games.

-- In 35.1% of his games this year, Thomas has had at least one RBI.
-He's picked up more than one in 12.2% and driven in three or more of his team's runs in two contests.
+- Thomas has an RBI in 27 of 75 games this season, with multiple RBI in nine of them.
+He has also driven home three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.